snowdj/bradonomics.github.io/_posts/2012-03-03-jeff-joslin-mma-journal.md

 ---
 layout: article
 title: Jeff Joslin Talks About Keeping a Journal for MMA Training
+headline: Jeff Joslin on Keeping a Journal for MMA Training
 modified:
 excerpt: Jeff Joslin talks about how and why to keep a journal for Brazilian Jiu-Jitsu and MMA training.
 category: Podcast